pytorch/ignite/docs/source/quickstart.rst

 The most interesting part of the code snippet is adding event handlers. :class:`Engine` allows to add handlers on various events that fired during the run.
-When event is fired, attached handlers (functions) are executed.
+When an event is fired, attached handlers (functions) are executed.
 Thus, for logging purposes we added a function to be executed after every iteration:

 .. code-block:: python